MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 The leftmost column in a list view control must be left-aligned.

 The [`LVCOLUMN`](/windows/win32/api/commctrl/ns-commctrl-lvcolumnw) structure contains the attributes of a column in report view.
-It is also used to receive information about a column.
+It's also used to receive information about a column.
 This structure is described in the Windows SDK.

 ## <a name="insertgroup"></a> `CListCtrl::InsertGroup`